 OSDP explain and deal with the two problems that cause CEOs most sleepless nights:

 1) How to turn goal-seeking employees into ideal-seeking leaders, and

 It suffices to address the first problem for the second to be solved by default!

-By combining analysis of hard environmental realities with human ideals, OSDP produce systems called ‘ pro-active-adaptive’ (i.e., ideal-seeking) that identify weak spots or inefficiencies before these reveal by themselves.
-These proactive-adaptive systems not only focus on the conditions under which people work and the ‘why’ rather than the ‘what’ or ‘who’ but especially on producing mutually beneficial relationships between system and environment, thus becoming Tropophilic.
+By combining analysis of hard environmental realities with human ideals, OSDP produce proactive-ideal-seeking systems that identify weak spots or inefficiencies before these reveal by themselves.
+These proactive-ideal-seeking systems not only focus on the conditions under which people work, but especially on producing mutually beneficial relationships between the system and its environment, thus becoming Tropophilic and thriving on uncertainty.

 What is Sustainability?

 Ideal-Seeking Behavior is sustainability in practice.
 Goal-seeking behavior ends once the goal has been attained or not.
 Ideal-seeking-behavior is sustainable because, by definition, an ideal is unattainable in a given time/space but endlessly approachable, hence, sustainable.
 It is this endless pursuit of a shared ideal what creates and builds sustainability and tropophilia into any process within an organization.
-Most ideals, eventually, become a reality (e.g., flying, going to the moon, etc.).
+Ideals, eventually, can become a reality (e.g., flying, going to the moon, etc.).
 It is the endless pursuit of ideals what has driven every inch of human progress!